Akurateco

 Akurateco payment routing operates according to these parameters:

-1. Geolocation of billing address
+1. Geolocation of the billing address

 1. Payment method